sarahschwartz/interop-game-demo/README.md

 # Interop Game Demo

 This repo contains a smart contract game to test sending and verifying interop messages in smart contracts.
-There are two main contracts: `Game` and `GameAggregator`.
+There are two main contracts: `Game` and `GameLeaderboard`.

 The game contract has one public function: `incrementScore`.
 This function increments the player's high score.
 If that high score is higher than the global `highestScore`, the global `highestScore` is updated, and an interop message is broadcast of the player's address and the new `highestScore`.

-The game aggregator contract's main function is `proveScore`.
+The game leaderboard contract's main function is `proveScore`.
 A player from any chain can submit a message broadcast from one of the approved game contracts set in the constructor function.
 The contract tracks the highest score for each chain, the global highest score for all chains,